vrikodar/P4ck3t/P4ck3t.md

  - `RSTP, 802.1W` {Rapid Spanning Tree}: Improves convergence over the 1998 version of Spanning Tree by Adding Roles to ports and also by Enhancing BPDUs exchanges
      - only supports a single instance of Spanning Tree

+ - `Rapid PVST+` {Default in Cisco Switches}
+      - one Spanning Tree instance per VLAN and also have Rapid Convergence along